 Personal Injury Lawsuits Filed on Behalf of Someone Else

 Generally, personal injury lawyers will work alongside the victim injured in an accident, but there are some circumstances when a family member or loved one is needed to file a lawsuit on his or her behalf.
-The licensed New Jersey personal injury lawyers at Lynch Law Firm can discuss these instances in greater detail and determine if you have the legal authority to file a lawsuit on behalf of your loved one.
+The licensed New Jersey personal injury lawyers at Lynch Law Firm, PC can discuss these instances in greater detail and determine if you have the legal authority to file a lawsuit on behalf of your loved one.

 Victim Unexpectedly Passes